acerock/CppToCSharpTools/readme.md

 We have already defined that comments inside method bodies are handled by persisting method bodies as they are including comments.
 Here we care about comments outside method bodies describing a following type declarations (like interfaces, structs, classes) or class members like variables, methods, constructors, and destructors.

-#### Comments in method arguments list
+#### Comments in method parameter list
-Method arguments can have comments in any order and any position both in the header declaration and source file implementation.
-The arguments should be ignored when matching declaration with implementation.
+Method parameter lists can have comments in any order and any position both in the header declaration and source file implementation.
+The comments should be ignored when matching declaration with implementation.
-For inline methods we persist the comments from the argument list to write them to the .cs method argument list.
+For inline methods we persist the comments from the parameter list and write them to the .cs method parameter list.
-For methods with implementation we need ignore any comments from the header and persist the source (.cpp) method argument list comments this is the same for single class implementation as for partial class implementations.
+For methods with implementation we need ignore any comments from the header and persist the source (.cpp) method parameter list comments this is the same for single class implementation as for partial class implementations.

+Parameter comments are posional as they can be considered prefixing a parameter or postfixing a parameter.

 ##### Samples for comments in method parameter list
 The following samples show that comments in parameter list is valid at any point both in header and source files.